Koopman operator-based model reduction for switched-system control of PDEs: Open- and closed-loop control using K-ROMs

+where $\varphi: \Ycal \times \R \times \hat{U}^i \rightarrow \Ycal$ and $\hat{\varphi}: \R^k \times \R \times \hat{U}^i \rightarrow \R^k$ denote the flows of the full and the reduced dynamics, respectively.
+By Assumption~\ref{ass:equality_objectives_STO}, identity of the objective functions of Problems \eqref{eq:MPC_STO} and \eqref{eq:MPC_STO_Koopman} follows for all $u\in\hat{U}^p$ and $z$ almost everywhere. \qedOwn \begin{remark} Note that Assumptions \ref{ass:muIndependence} and \ref{ass:KoopmanBoundedness} (in particular the boundedness of $\mathcal{K}$) do not hold for all systems or may be hard to verify, especially for nonlinear PDEs.
+Nevertheless, the convergence results for the Koopman operator justify the choice of EDMD as the numerical tool.
+For problems where stronger convergence properties can be shown (i.e., pointwise convergence of $K_u$), stronger statements can likely be made for Problem~\eqref{eq:MPC_STO_Koopman}. \end{remark}

-The MPC procedure now follows classical approaches as discussed in Section~\ref{subsubsec:Theory_MPC}.
+The MPC procedure now follows classical approaches as discussed in Section~\ref{subsubsec:STMPC_MPC}.
 It is summarized in Algorithm~\ref{alg:MPC_Koopman}.
-In order to achieve real-time applicability, Problem~\eqref{eq:MPC_STO_Koopman} (Step 4) has to be solved within the sample time $h$.
-Note that the Koopman operator can also be used to predict the initial condition of the next optimization problem (Step 3), i.e., it serves as a state estimator \cite{Sim06}.
+In order to achieve real-time applicability, Problem~\eqref{eq:MPC_STO_Koopman} (Step 4) has to be solved within the sample time~$h$.
+Since the aim of the article is to introduce the K-ROM-based switched systems concept, we simply evaluate the objective function value for all possible $u$ and select the optimal solution.
+However, for large prediction horizons (i.e., large $p$), this is not feasible anymore.
+Instead, dynamic programming techniques can be used or, since these also suffer from the \emph{curse of dimensionality}, relaxation approaches as proposed in \cite{Sag09}.
+Note that the Koopman operator can also be used to predict the initial condition of the next optimization problem (Step 3), i.e., it serves as a state estimator.
 For state prediction, accuracy plays an important role and due to the convergence result of the Koopman operator, excellent prediction accuracy can be guaranteed.